MicrosoftDocs/powerapps-docs/powerapps-docs/maker/model-driven-apps/app-designer-overview.md

 3. Panes - The left navigation pane consists of the following areas:

    - **Pages**.
 Displays the components for you app.
 From the page area you can choose the forms, views, and dashboards you want to add or remove for each table.
    - **Navigation**.
 Displays a site map view of your app that is formed using areas, groups, and subareas.
 Add or remove groups and subareas to structure your app's navigation.
+Select display options for home, recent, and pinned.
+More information: [Navigation pane options](#navigation-pane-options)
    - **Data**.
 Provides a view of all available data that’s currently included in your app or is available to add from your Dataverse environment.

 4. Property pane – Displays properties of the selected component, and also allows you to make changes.